Vision-Paudel/Ultra-Picture-Viewer/README.md

 Users can save the changed image in PNG and GIF file formats.

-User can also save and open .upvf (Ultimate Picture-Viewer File Format) which is a text representation of each pixels and can be open by any text editor.
+User can also save and open .upvf (Ultimate Picture-Viewer File Format) which is a text representation of each pixels and can be open by almost any text editor.

 Has color viewer based on px (Only works when not zoomed in or rotated).